skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **unit_pos** *(string)* - Default: *'A'*

-  This argument specifies the unit of atomic position.
+  This argument specifies the unit of the atomic positions.

   + *'A'*: Angstrom
   + *'au'*: Atomic unit